igomezv/igomezv.github.io/teaching.md

 &nbsp; **In process:**

- - José Luis López López, master in Process Modeling and Optimization from CIMAT (2021-today).
-Thesis title: "Prediction of skateboard tricks in images using neural networks".
+ - **José Luis López López**, master in Process Modeling and Optimization from CIMAT (2021-today).

+    Thesis: *"Prediction of skateboard tricks in images using neural networks"*.

     Co-supervised with Dra.
 Lilí Guadarrama.

- - Francisco Tamayo, PhD in Physics Education from CICATA-IPN (2022-today).
+ - **Francisco Tamayo**, PhD in Physics Education from CICATA-IPN (2022-today).
 Thesis title: "Data mining to analyze the academic performance of first year chemical engineering students in physics".
 Co-supervised with Ricardo García Salcedo.

- - Erika Montero, PhD in Physics Education from CICATA-IPN (2023-today).
+ - **Erika Montero**, PhD in Physics Education from CICATA-IPN (2023-today).
 Thesis title: "Study the PISA database corresponding to Latin America and the Caribbean region through Machine Learning algorithms".
 Co-supervised with Ricardo García Salcedo.

 #### Advisory